programming-team-code/programming_team_code_rust/examples/README.md

 # Documentation Guidelines
 - use the `///` syntax for documentation
-- for structs, enums, traits, and standalone functions, explain what the code does and provide an example testing every method
+- for structs, enums, traits, and standalone functions, provide an example testing every method
 - for member functions explain what the function does and provide the time and space complexity